Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.4 Straightforward setup and stable feel
+Assembly 4.4 Straightforward setup with a stable feel

-Cooling 4.0 More neutral than plush/down-heavy sits
+Cooling 4.0 More neutral than plush, down-heavy seats

 Original Lancaster Leather 3-Cushion Sofa